rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-request-to-verify-the-password-for-an-agent's-vault-v2-project-id-agents-agent-id-vault-password-verification-requests.rst

-**Example: Request to verify the password for an agent's vault JSON request**
+**Example: Request to verify the password for an agent's vault, JSON request**

 .. code::